veelenga/awesome-crystal/README.md

  * [carc.in](https://carc.in/) - A web service that runs your code and displays the result
  * [Crank](https://github.com/arktisklada/crank) - A Procfile-based application manager (like Foreman)
  * [cry](https://github.com/elorest/cry) - Ability to execute crystal code in a fashion similar to Ruby's pry edit
- * [Crystal [ANN]](https://crystal-ann.com) - Announce new project, blog post, version update or any other Crystal work
  * [DeBot](https://github.com/jhass/DeBot) - IRC bot written in Crystal
  * [icr](https://github.com/crystal-community/icr) - Interactive console for Crystal (like IRB for Ruby)
  * [Invidious](https://github.com/iv-org/invidious) - Invidious is an alternative front-end to YouTube